Sample #1

 Sample #3

 You can also update your name and pronouns in Canvas at any time.
 You can also review the Name Change resource from the Office of Student Services for more information about how you can update your name in various campus systems.
-If you are an LGBTQ+ student looking for additional support as you prepare to discuss your name or pronouns on campus, you are encouraged to contact Ira Kirschner (kirschni@bc.edu), Associate Director, Thea Bowman AHANA and Intercultural Center.
-(Texas A&M)
+If you are an LGBTQ+ student looking for a little additional support on campus, you are encouraged to contact Alison Park (she/her, alison.park.2@bc.edu), Associate Director, Thea Bowman AHANA and Intercultural Center.
+Learn more about the resources available at the LGBTQ Support website.

 Sample #4